openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 - Secrets and Config: default creds needed to spin postgres

 ## Tooling and general dev guidelines
+- Note on concurrency: The new alarm servers provide alarm query, alarm subscription, and alarm notification functional modules and will be running under the single daemon and single instance of the alarm daemon.
+  The alarm data entries and alarm subscription entries and other related alarm management data will be stored in the postgres db tables described in this PR.
+  1st phase alarm delivery has low scale of alarm subscriptions, and alarm counts to be supported.
+  The new daemon will rely on the DB and the concurrency features offered by postgres db, and the usage of semaphore is tried to be avoided.
+The approach will be re-evaluated during performance and scaling optimization (preferably running as part of our CI) as well as when more alarm features such as HW manager alarms is supported and when HA support is enabled.
 - The HTTP server should be built with latest Go 1.22 `net/http` std lib.
 The latest update in the package brings in many requested features including mapping URI pattern.
 This allows to drop third party lib `gorilla/mux`.
 - Prefer creating structs to hold HTTP data for idiomatic Go code.